-The Luther H. Foster, Jr. Public Service Internship Program is dedicated to promoting the success of underrepresented populations pursuing public interest careers (government, nonprofits, public policy, social service agencies, etc.) and providing opportunities for students who are committed to amplifying underrepresented voices in politics and social impact.
+The Luther H. Foster, Jr. Public Service Internship Program is a two-year selective program dedicated to promoting the success of underrepresented populations pursuing public interest careers (government, nonprofits, public policy, social service agencies, etc.) and providing opportunities for students who are committed to amplifying underrepresented voices in public service and social impact.
 The program offers career resources, leadership development, and funded internship opportunities that align with the program’s mission.
-The program is open to all students, and students from underrepresented backgrounds are particularly encouraged to participate.
+The program is open to all first-year students, and students from underrepresented backgrounds are particularly encouraged to participate.

 - From Passion to Action: Introduction to Public Service Careers